Ribeirorodrigo05/omnia-system/.github/instructions/copilot-main.instructions.md

         - Check for proper use of Tailwind CSS for styling.
         - Confirm that state management is handled via Zustand.
         - Ensure no prop drilling is present; prefer Zustand or children prop for data passing.
-        - Validate that all new types are defined in the `types` folder and not within component files or pages.
+        - Validate that all new types are defined in the `types` folder and not within component files, pages, services, or repository files.
+        - Ensure types/interfaces follow the naming convention (PascalCase) and use `type` for simple structures, `interface` only for extending.
         - Ensure there are no comments in the code; documentation should be in separate files if needed.
         - Check for adherence to naming conventions and coding styles.
         - Verify that tests are written for new services and are located in the same folder as the service files.